 Small Fruit Mite - Broad Mites on Blackberries

-Broad mites were first found on blackberries in PA in 2013 and this was thought to be an isolated occurrence.
+Broad mites were first found on blackberries in PA in 2013 and at that time were thought to be an isolated occurrence.
 Since then we've found that they can contribute to a nearly total crop loss on primocane-fruiting blackberries.
-Broad mites have also been found in plantings in other states across the eastern U.S.
+Broad mites have been found in plantings in other states across the eastern U.S. Floricane-fruiting varieties have been less affected, perhaps because of differences in how they are managed.

 Typical damage from broad mites is tissue distortion, reduced terminal leaf growth, either downward or upward curling or cupping of leaves (Photo 1) and flower clusters that appear compressed (Photo 2) or blossoms that dry up.
 Symptoms on flower clusters may not show up until the second year of infestation.
 Broad mites build up to hundreds per leaflet on younger terminal leaves.

-Because of the small sizes of broad mites and the eggs, symptoms of leaf curling and dying terminal foliage (Photo 4) and flower clusters are all that a grower is likely to notice.
+Because of the small sizes of broad mites and the eggs, symptoms of leaf curling and dying terminal foliage (Photo 4) and flower clusters that occur after populations are very high may be what is noticed first.
+These symptoms could be mistaken for fire blight, a bacterial disease.

 With citrus, the mites are found in depressions on the fruit where the females lay their eggs, and as is evidenced by the number of mites and eggs on a young blackberry fruit (Photo 5), it appears that blackberries provide a similarly desirable fruit surface.